brentmac94/ISQA-3420-A1/UseCases.md

   - Coroprate Developer: To provide the revelevant file/package level information

 **Preconditions:**
-  - Relevant file/package information is in the NIST Vulnerability database and the Software Package Info Database
-  - Database is up and running
+  - Relevant file/package information is in the NIST Vulnerability database and the Software Package Info Database is up and running
   - FOSSology is up and runnning

 **Main Success Scenario:** Corporate Developer recieves required OSS components based on corresponding request.